 - Web analytics

 Master’s degree programs in marketing analytics seem to be more widely available.
 Most of these result in a master of science in marketing analytics.
 Marketing analytics could also be an area of specialization in a master of business administration program.
-More advanced courses you could expect to find in a master’s degree program curriculum include data mining, predictive analytics, advanced marketing analytics, customer analytics, digital marketing analytics, and marketing management.

 Internships are also part of some master’s degree programs.
 In addition, as a master’s degree student, you might have the opportunity to attend guest speaker events, network with marketing analytics professionals, and work with fellow students on group projects.
-You could also support your graduate education by joining a professional student association, such as one in marketing analytics or digital analytics, found at some colleges and universities.

 How to Become a Marketing Analyst

-To begin a career as a marketing analyst, you would generally first obtain a relevant bachelor’s degree in marketing research analysis or marketing.
 Some entry-level positions in this field might accept candidates with a marketing analytics certificate, typically a 12- or 13-credit program containing introductory classes in business, marketing, data visualization, and analytics.
 However, any advancement to mid-management roles would typically require a four-year degree.

 In addition to business and marketing courses, other courses that could help prepare you for a career as a marketing analyst include data science, computer science, statistics, mathematics, and communications.